goodcodebadcode/blog/content/posts/structuring-your-python-project.md

 The `..` means "this package's direct parent package", which in this case, is `todo`.
 So, the import steps back one level, walks down into `common`, and finds `status_enums.py`.

 There is a lot of debate about whether to use absolute or relative imports.
 Personally, I prefer to use absolute imports whenever possible, because it makes the code a lot more readable.

+One clear advantage of relative imports is that they are quite succinct.
+Depending on the current location, they can turn the extremely long import statements to something much simpler.
+Unfortunately, relative imports can be messy, particularly for shared projects where directory structure is likely to change.

 You can make up your own mind, however.
 The only important part is that the result is obvious - there should be no mystery where anything comes from.

-## Dos and don'ts
+## Import style

 [PEP 8](http://pep8.org/#imports), the official style guide for Python, has a few pointers when it comes to writing import statements.
 Let us consider the below example.